ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 let logger = Logger.loggerForName("FirstLogger")

-logger1.debug("This is a debug message") logger1.error("This is an error message") logger1.info("This is an info message") logger1.warn("This is a warning message")
+logger.debug("This is a debug message") logger.error("This is an error message") logger.info("This is an info message") logger.warn("This is a warning message")

 ```

 > By default the Bluemix Mobile Service SDK internal debug logging will not be printed to Xcode console.
 If you want to enable SDK debug logging output set the `Logger.sdkDebugLoggingEnabled` property to `true`.

 ### Disabling Logging output for production applications

 By default the Logger class will print its logs to Xcode console.
 If is advised to disable Logger output for applications built in release mode.
 In order to do so add a debug flag named `RELEASE_BUILD` to your release build configuration.
 One of the way of doing so is adding `-D RELEASE_BUILD` to `Other Swift Flags` section of the project build configuration.

 =======================